 Plus the new equipment (who doesn’t like new toys?); camera upgrades, new lenses, studio lights and backdrops plus a million-and-one gizmos to buy that will, some how, miraculously elevate our abilities to National Geographic standard photographers.

 I am at that stage in life where I have the time to concentrate on my photography.
 Time I love spending on researching and learning and being able to pass my findings on to you.

-If you’re interested my current camera is a Nikon D7100 – personally I don’t think it makes any difference what camera you use.
-I just happen to be a Nikon fan because it is what I landed up buying when i went digital.
+My current camera is a Nikon D7100 – personally I don’t think it makes any difference what camera you use.
+I just happen to be a Nikon fan because it is what I landed up buying when I went digital.

-I have had an interest in photography going as far back as I can remember.
+I my interest in photography goes back as far as I can remember.

 Photos are meant to evoke memories, they can evoke pain, tell a story, create or recall an emotion, be controversial and reflective.

 They record history, allow us to experience something we weren’t part of, make us dream and add to our bucket list.

 Photography is such a wide and all-encompassing subject.

 Is it any wonder that we all love photos?

 To this day one of my favourite photos is a print I have of growing up on the farm.
 It is an out-of-focus shot of cows and a lot of dust.
 I must have been about 13 when the photo was taken and it reminds me of the wonderful childhood I had growing up in Rhodesia.